eliveltonsf/w3lcome-tasks/server/README.md

 ⌨️ Documentation of routes in swagger
 </h2>

-after starting the project, you will have access to an endpoint configured to document and test all the functioning of your routes.
+After starting the project, you will have access to an endpoint configured to document and test all the functioning of your routes.

 <blockquote>
   http://localhost:3333/api-docs/